denizzsarierr/autologingoogle/README.md

-# autologingoogle
+# Automatic Google Loggin
-Automatic Google Loggin
+save-cookies is for login and saveing cookies. load-cookies is for loading cookies staying logged in.